MIRAvzw/qt-brisa/doc/docSource/installation/linux.rst

 Installing libqxt on linux
 ----------------------------------------

-The first thing you need to do is to install libqxt in your system, in case you already have libqxt installed in your system you can jump to "Installing qt-BRisa on Linux" section.
+The first thing you need to do is to install libqxt in your system, in case you already have libqxt installed in your system you can jump to "Installing Qt BRisa on Linux" section.

-Qt-Brisa repository has it own version of libqxt with some changes made to it in order to make things work fine in Brisa.
-You can download qt-BRisa folder `tree <https://garage.maemo.org/frs/download.php/8365/libbrisa_0.1.1.tar.gz>`_ and after that go to the libqxt directory (qt-brisa/deps/libqxt/) using a command line terminal and type
+Qt BRisa repository has it own version of libqxt with some changes made to it in order to make things work fine in Brisa.
+You can download Qt BRisa folder `tree <https://garage.maemo.org/frs/download.php/8365/libbrisa_0.1.1.tar.gz>`_ and after that go to the libqxt directory (Qt BRisa/deps/libqxt/) using a command line terminal and type
 ::

     $ ./configure